emilybazar/buy-give-share/README.md

 ## Project Overview

-The Buy Give Share project is designed to connect businesses and charities to facilitate transparent donations.
+Buy Give Share is a platform designed to connect businesses and charities to facilitate transparent donations.
 This document outlines the project's architecture, including the backend server setup and the frontend application structure, which is built using React.

 ## Technology Stack